Step By Step Guide: Running Zingg with Snowflake Iceberg Tables

 Props Configuration

-To integrate with Snowflake, we specify the required JAR files in a configuration file named props.conf.
+To integrate with Snowflake, specify the required JAR files in a configuration file named props.conf.
 This ensures the correct dependencies are loaded when Zingg interacts with Snowflake.

 image7.png, Picture